TechnicalPursuit/TIBET/README.md

 # Feedback

-The best way to communicate an issue, feature request, or code-related concern is to use the GitHub issues list.
-We monitor this list actively and try to leverage it to keep all discussion regarding TIBET centralized on GitHub.
+The best way to communicate an issue, feature request, or code-related concern is to use the GitHub issues list at https://github.com/TechnicalPursuit/TIBET/issues?milestone=1&page=1&state=open.

 If you have specific code you'd like us to consider we're always open to [pull requests](http://help.github.com/articles/using-pull-requests).
 Using pull